AdobeDocs/control-panel.en/help/sftp/using/key-management.md

 >[!CONTEXTUALHELP]
 >id="cp_key_management"
 >title="About Key Management"
->abstract="In this tab you can manage your public keys."
+>abstract="In this tab, manage the public keys to connect to your SFTP servers."
 >additional-url="https://images-tv.adobe.com/mpcv3/8a977e03-d76c-44d3-853c-95d0b799c870_1560205338.1920x1080at3000_h264.mp4#t=166" text="Watch demo video"

 Adobe recommends that all customers establish connection to their SFTP servers with a **public and private key pair**.